(Recorded November, 2024)

 Training Description: This training features an in-depth conversation on the code of ethics led by Judy Jenner, a federally certified court interpreter.
 This course examines how people often use a code of ethics as an excuse to avoid making decisions.
 This tendency can result in automatic refusals of reasonable requests out of fear of acting unethically.
 Participants will learn to distinguish between what is genuinely unethical versus what is unprofessional and how this "knee-jerk" reaction can sometimes hinder the advancement of the profession.

-Faculty: Jessica Escobar, Federally Certified Court Interpreter
+Faculty: Judy Jenner, Federally Certified Court Interpreter

 Who Should Attend: Court Interpreters